 The Appalachian Trail, while often rugged and remote, is designed to accommodate both people who want to hike the entire trail and those who choose to section hike it; that is, hike a new section every year.
 This year we continue our tradition of offering a section hike - this year in Vermont through the Green Mountains.
 Here the Appalachian Trail shares its path with another famous trail, Vermont's Long Trail.
 These two trails journey together from the Mass./Vermont border to just past Killington Peak.
 The terrain is a wonderful mix of rugged, rocky hiking and rolling forest trails.

-This trip is rated 4 as it involves early mornings, strenuous hiking, carrying 30 pound packs, and significant elevation gain and loss - the difficulty of the hiking is often greater than the mileage indicates.
-You should be in very good physical condition and have wilderness backpacking experience.
+This trip is rated 5 as it involves early mornings, strenuous hiking, carrying 30 pound packs, and significant elevation gain and loss.
+You should be in excellent physical condition and have wilderness backpacking experience.
 Keep in mind that hiking a trail such as the Appalachian Trail is, indeed, not flat and mileage can be quite deceiving.
 What may look like long mileage can go quite quickly if it is flatter and/or ridge walking while often shorter mileage takes more time because of the elevation gains and losses.
 Please note that any hiking on the AT involves steep descents and ascents with the possibility of 'exposure' (narrow trails and/or steep drop offs on one or both sides of the trail.)
 If you have height issues, please check with the office prior to registering.
-Rating: 1 2 3 [4] 5
+This trip is rated 5, which is our highest rating and requires aerobic and endurance conditioning prior to beginning the trip.

 Below is the proposed itinerary for the trip.
 As is true on any adventure travel trip, plans for any specific day may be modified due to weather considerations, unforeseen circumstances, new opportunities, and group interests.